 One of those reasons is increased energy.

-Bananas are rich in vitamins B6 and B12, as well as magnesium and potassium, acting as a real energy bomb.
+Bananas are rich in vitamins B6 and B12, as well as magnesium and potassium, acting like a real energy bomb.

 Glucose is also rapidly decomposed, which will provide you with a quick boost of energy.